-Governments legislate the use of food additives and processed foods to make sure that health and safety are maintained.
+Governments legislate the use of food additives and processing to make sure that health and safety are maintained.
 Here are some examples:

 There can be loopholes in the law!
 Visit your country’s Food Standards website for more information.

-• Anything in a package is usually processed.
-Avoid packaged foods as much as possible, and look for fresh food alternatives
+• Most processed foods are in packages - so avoid packaged foods and look for fresh food alternatives

 • Look in the pantry and see how many processed items you’re actually eating.
 You can gradually stop buying products with lots of artificial additives or unhealthy additives (like sugars, fats and salt), and replace them with healthier alternatives